kpoduska/PoduskaLab/content/pages/1about.md

 <p>

 Those who work in my research group gain valuable generalist training in materials physics to address <a href="projects.html">timely fundamental and applied research challenges</a>.
-Much of our recent work relates to solid forms of carbon-rich materials, including carbonate minerals.
+Much of our recent work relates to solid forms of carbon-rich materials, including carbonate minerals and biochar.

 <p>